loide/dns-over-tls/README.md

 # DNS to DNS over TLS proxy

 Simple proxy that captures DNS requests from the host, redirects the query over an encrypted channel to a DNS server that supports TLS (Cloudflare).
-It is a deamon that listen on port 53 to capture DNS UDP and TCP requests.
+It is a deamon that listen to conventional DNS requests on port 53 to capture DNS UDP and DNS TCP requests.
-Run using multithreading and accept multiples requests.
+Runs using multithreading and accept multiples requests.

 ## Requirements
 * Python3